Electoral Backgrounder: Influencing votes

 Electoral bribery

-6. Section 326 of the Act provides that a person cannot ask for, receive or obtain, or give or confer, any property or benefit with the intention of influencing the vote or candidature of a person at a federal election.
+6. Section 326 of the Electoral Act provides that a person cannot ask for, receive or obtain, or give or confer, any property or benefit with the intention of influencing the vote or candidature of a person at a federal election.
 The electoral bribery offence does not apply to declarations of public policy or promises of public action.

 7. If a person is found guilty of this offence, a court may impose a penalty of imprisonment of up to 2 years or 50 penalty units, or both.

-9. There have been no cases of electoral bribery brought before the courts in the history of federal parliamentary elections, and therefore the law cannot be absolutely certain.
+10. There have been no cases of electoral bribery brought before the courts in the history of federal parliamentary elections, and therefore the law cannot be absolutely certain.

 Influencing votes of patients in hospitals and nursing homes

-12. Subsection 325A(1) of the Act prohibits a proprietor or employee of a hospital or nursing home from doing anything with the intention of influencing the vote of a patient in, or resident at, the hospital or nursing home.
-For the purposes of the Act a 'proprietor' includes a person who is a member or officer of a body corporate that is the proprietor of a hospital or nursing home.
-Section 4 of the Act defines 'nursing home' as an institution, other than a hospital, in which infirm, ill or people who have disabilities needing continuing nursing care are provided with accommodation and nursing care.
-'Hospital' is defined as including a convalescent home, or an institution similar to a hospital or to a convalescent home.
+13. Subsection 325A(1) of the Electoral Act prohibits a proprietor or employee of a hospital or nursing home from doing anything with the intention of influencing the vote of a patient in, or resident at, the hospital or nursing home.
+For the purposes of the Electoral Act a 'proprietor' includes a person who is a member or officer of a body corporate that is the proprietor of a hospital or nursing home.

-15. If a person is found guilty of this offence, a court may impose a penalty of imprisonment for up to 6 months or 10 penalty units, or both.
+18. If a person is found guilty of this offence, a court may impose a penalty of imprisonment for up to 6 months or 10 penalty units, or both.

 Interference with political liberty